gini/gini-switch-sdk-android/documentation/pages/integration.rst

 Integrating the SDK
 ===================

-To integrate the SDK into your code, simple use the provided ``TariffSdk.init`` method to generate a TariffSdk instance.
+To integrate the SDK into your code, simple use the provided ``SwitchSdk.init`` method to generate a SwitchSdk instance.
 Hereby a Context, your client id, your client secret and your domain is needed(For more information about those parameters and how to configure the SDK see the chapter: :ref:`Configuration`)

 .. code-block:: java

-  final TariffSdk tariffSdk = TariffSdk.init(this, "clientId", "clientPw", "domain");
+  final SwitchSdk switchSdk = SwitchSdk.init(this, "clientId", "clientPw", "domain");

-The generated TariffSdk instance can now be used to generate the needed Activity and to get the found extractions.
+The generated SwitchSdk instance can now be used to generate the needed Activity and to get the found extractions.